Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups

-We recall two contractibility criterion for simplicial complexes by Haettel.
-Throughout this subsection, we let $S=\{s_1,\ldots,s_n\}$ with a total order $s_1<s_2<\cdots<s_n$.
+Now we are ready to state Haettel's result.
+Let $S=\{s_1,\ldots,s_n\}$ with a total order $s_1<s_2<\cdots<s_n$.
 The vertex set of a simplicial complex of type $S$ is endowed with the relation induced from such total order on $S$.
 The following is a consequence of \cite[Section 4.3, Theorem B]{haettel2022link} and \cite[Theorem 1.15]{haettel2021lattices}.

 \begin{thm} \cite{haettel2021lattices,haettel2022link} Let $X$ be a simplicial complex of type $S$.
 Assume that \begin{enumerate} \item $X$ is simply connected; \item the relation $<$ on the vertex set $V$ of $X$ is a partial order; \item for each $x\in V$, let $V_{\ge x}$ be the collection of vertices that is $\ge x$, then $V_{\ge x}$ is bowtie free and upward flag; \item for each $x\in V$, let $V_{\le x}$ be the collection of vertices that is $\le x$, then $V_{\le x}$ is bowtie free and downward flag. \end{enumerate} Then $X$ is contractible, and $X$ admits a piecewise $\ell^\infty$ injective metric.

 Moreover, let $Y$ be a graph whose vertex set is the same as the vertex set of $X$, and two vertices $y_1,y_2\in Y$ are adjacent if there exist vertices $z_1\in X$ of type $\hat s_1$ and $z_2\in X$ of type $\hat s_n$ such that $z_1\le y_i\le z_2$ for $i=1,2$.
 Then $Y$ is a Helly graph. \end{thm}